eduvpn/documentation/ARCH.md

 ### Server Node

-This component is used to generate OpenVPN server configurations and generate the firewall rules.
+This component is used to generate OpenVPN server configurations.

 ## IPC